testflows/TestFlows-WebSite/source/handbook/index.md

 # Enabling Debug Mode

 You can enable debug mode by specifying [--debug] option to your test program.
-When debug mode is enabled the tracebacks will include more details such as internal function calls inside the framework which are hidden by default to reduce clutter.
+When debug mode is enabled, the tracebacks will include more details, such as internal function calls inside the framework that are hidden by default to reduce clutter.

 ```bash